SimonGreenhill/rcldf/README.md

 ## Cache Information

 When you load a dataset from a URL, rcldf downloads the dataset and unpacks it to a cache directory.
+By default this is a temporary directory which will be deleted when you close R.

-This means you can re-use the dataset later.
+However, by specifying a directory or using `tools::R_user_dir("rcldf", which = "cache")` you can re-use the dataset later.

 To see where downloads will be saved: